stuartellis/sve-personal-website/content/articles/task-runner.md

 ## Checking Taskfile.yml files

+If your text editor supports [JSON Schemas](https://json-schema.org/), it can automatically check your Task files.
+JSON Schema tools also work with types of YAML that have defined schemas, such _.gitlab-ci.yml_ and _Taskfile.yml_ files.

-To validate the Task files, use a YAML linter that supports JSON schema, such as [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/index.html).
+To validate the Task files on the command-line, use a YAML linter that supports JSON schemas, such as [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/index.html).
+The _check-jsonschema_ tool automatically includes the schema for Task files.

+The _check-jsonschema_ project also provides a _pre-commit_ hook to check Task files before changes are committed to source control.

 ### Validating Task files with pre-commit